elenaparaschiv/regex/README.md

    * \* Matches preceding expression/character zero or more times.
    * [xyz] A 'set' or 'character set'.
 Matches any one of the enclosed characters or 'range' in a set - [a-z] is same as [abcdefgh...z]
      * can combine ranges in sets and ranges with individual characters in sets.
-   * [^xyz] A carat within a set matches the opposite of the enclosed range (if a-z, will match on anything except lowercase letters).
+   * [^xyz] A caret within a set matches the opposite of the enclosed range (if a-z, will match on anything except lowercase letters).
    * {} is known as a quantifier - which is used to look for consecutive matches of any length.
      * {min, max}
      * {1,20} - 1 letter up to 20 times.